Many employers you may not immediately associate with technology will hire graduates into IT roles, so dig about.

 IT jobs in investment banking with a 2.2 degree

 The finance sector employs many IT graduates but most recruiters look for at least a 2.1.
-However, some, such as audit, tax and consulting services provider RSM's, do run technology and IT graduate programmes that are open to applicants with 2.2.
-A couple of employers don't specify a degree grade – an example being financial data provider Factset.
+However, some, such as audit, tax and consulting services provider RSM's (which doesn't specify a degree grade), do run technology and IT graduate programmes that that accept 2.2s.

 Other employers who accept 2.2s

 Many employers you may not immediately associate with technology will hire graduates into IT roles, so dig about.
-For example, did you know that two of the UK government’s intelligence agencies, GCHQ and MI5, accept graduates with 2.2s into its technology roles.
+For example, the UK government’s intelligence agency MI5 accepts graduates with 2.2s into its technology roles.
 Or you could try the NHS health informatics management graduate scheme, which has previously accepted 2.2s.
-TESCO asks for 2.2s or above for its technology graduate programmes.
+Tesco asks for 2.2s or above for its technology graduate programmes.

 A handful of graduate IT employers specify minimum A level grades or UCAS points that candidates must have in order to apply, in addition to a 2.1 degree.
-Alfa, Close Brothers and TPP are some current examples.
+Alfa and TPP are some current examples.

 Minimum UCAS or A level requirements can be frustrating if you are on track for a 2.1 and have all the other requirements for the job.
 Particularly if your reasons for not getting top A level grades were because of factors beyond your control, such as illness or bereavement.
 If there were understandable reasons why you didn’t get the A level grades you were capable of, these may count as ‘mitigating circumstances’.
 You should contact the employer’s HR or graduate recruitment team and they will be able to advise you on whether and how to apply.
 This might involve explaining your situation in your covering letter or in the ‘additional information’ box, for example.
 While some employers will review applications on a case-by-case basis, others might automatically screen you out if you don’t have the minimum UCAS points they have specified.